GiantSteps/MC-Sonaar/Pd/essentiaRT~/readme.txt

 A weird behaviour: essentiaRT~ will not work in my computer when connecting a signal directly to its input.
 A pair of send~/receive~ needs to be inserted in-between.

 ===================================== essentiaRT~ ==================================

 Description
 ————————————

-argument: threshold level for the Super Flux algorithm. (which unit is it???)
+argument: threshold level for the Super Flux algorithm.

 inlet_#1: audio signal